colormerainbow/a174-p4-web-app/README.md

 When internet connection is lost, the NEXT button is removed when the last saved article is displayed (since we cannot fetch more articles in offline mode).

+Attribution:
+<a href="https://www.flaticon.com/free-icons/info" title="info icons">Info icons created by Freepik - Flaticon</a>
+Copy this link and paste it wherever it's visible, close to where you’re using the resource.
+If that's not possible, place it at the footer of your website, blog or newsletter, or in the credits section.

 API Sources:

 I. General info: